bbauska/meta-react-basics/README.md

 </details>

 <p>This app is simple enough that you should be able to understand it on your own.
-Let’s address the main points to highlight what is happening in the code above.</p>
-<p>The top-most component of this app is the App component.
+Let’s address the main points to highlight what is happening in the code above.
+The top-most component of this app is the App component.
 The App component returns the Main component.
 The Main component accepts a single attribute, named msg, as in “message”.</p>
 <p>At the very top of the app, the Main function declares how the Main component should behave.
 The Main component is responsible for rendering the Header component.
 Note that when the Header component is rendered from inside Main, it also receives the msg prop.</p>
 <p>The Header component’s function declaration renders an h1 that reads “Header here”, then another component named Wrapper.
 Note that the naming here is irrelevant – the components Header and Wrapper are named to make it a bit more like it might appear in a real app – but ultimately, the focus is on having multiple components, rather than describing specific component names properly.</p>
 <p>So, the Header component’s function declaration has a return statement, which renders the Wrapper component with the msg prop passed to it.</p>